 The Optum EAP provides private, 24/7 resources to help you and your family with change, challenges, coping or crisis.
-All mainline, U.S.-based employees and members of their household have free access to the EAP and can speak confidentially with a licensed counselor about personal issues, big or small:
+All U.S.-based American Airlines employees and members of their household have free access to the EAP and can speak confidentially with a licensed counselor about personal issues, big or small:

 - Personal or emotional challenges

 - Mediation services

 - Conflict resolution

 - Care of an elderly parent

-- Relationship issues
+- · Relationship issues

 - Community resources

 - Child/Parenting support services

 - Concierge Services

-Telephonic counseling is free and employees have the option to meet with a counselor for up to four free in-person counseling sessions per issue or concern.
-If you are covered under BCBS and would like to continue to meet with your counselor after your four free sessions, please check with BCBS Member Services before beginning your counseling to ensure they are an in-network provider.
+Telephonic counseling is free and employees have the option to meet with a counselor for up to four free in-person counseling sessions per issue or concern per year.
+If you would like to continue to meet with your counselor after your four free sessions, please check with BCBS Member Services (if BCBS is your Network/Claim Administrator) or Optum (if UMR is your Network/Claim Administrator) before beginning your counseling to ensure they are an in-network provider.